My-Machine-Learning-Projects/Global-Temperature-Change-Prediction/README.md

 ## Files in this Repository

 1. <b>GlobalTemperatureChangePrediction.ipynb</b> is the Jupyter Notebook for the project.
-2. <b>GlobalTemperatureChangePrediction_Notebook.pdf</b> is the PDF vesion of the notebook.
 3. <b>REPORT.pdf</b> is a report describing the project in brief.